September's inflation figures reveal around 13 million pensioners are set for a pay rise of up to £221 a year from 6 April 2019.

 The coalition government created the triple lock to help lift pensioners out of poverty.

-But the government’s actuary department estimates the triple lock has added £6bn to the cost of running the state pension, compared to increasing payments by inflation alone.
-It has also warned that the National Insurance fund, which pays out social benefits such as the state pension, will run out by 2035.
+But the government's actuary department estimates the triple lock has added £6bn to the cost of running the state pension, compared to increasing payments by inflation alone.
+It has also warned that the National Insurance fund, which pays out social benefits such as the state pension,.

 Many have called for the triple lock to be scrapped to help cut the costs of running the state pension.